New Orleans Regional Transit Authority: Post-disaster recovery

 In 2015, transit service was still at 45% of pre-Katrina levels, with buses being at 35% of original service levels while streetcars were fully restored.

-Service was changed again on October 2, 2016, with the extension of the Loyola/UPT streetcar line to Elysian Fields Avenue to via Rampart Street and adjustment of other streetcar lines and bus routes.
+Service was changed again on October 2, 2016, with the extension of the Loyola/UPT streetcar line to Elysian Fields Avenue via Rampart Street and adjustment of other streetcar lines and bus routes.

+In May 2020, agency operations shifted from private operator Transdev, back to in-house staff.

 New Links bus routes

 On September 25, 2022, NORTA launched a bus network redesign.
 The changes were made after a survey was conducted containing 3,000 people saying that the old lines had been outdated and were not convenient for everyday use.
 For 4 days after the new routes started, RTA offered free boarding on all buses, streetcars, and the Algiers Point Ferry.

 The changes were part of the New Links network, a project designed to upgrade the transit authority to service the people of New Orleans.
 Upgrades aimed to improve access to jobs and landmarks, reduce wait times, extend service hours, and speed up transfers/connections.
 No changes were made to the streetcars or ferries.